Xi'an KJ-600: Operational history

 On 22 September 2025, the Chinese state broadcaster released multiple videos and photos showing the complete catapult launch and recovery (CATOBAR) sequence for the Xi'an KJ-600, Shenyang J-15T, and Shenyang J-35 aircraft on the Type 003 Fujian aircraft carrier, via the ship's electromagnetic catapults.
 With three aircraft certified for CATOBAR operations, the PLA Navy also announced that Fujian had achieved "initial full-deck operational capability", which laid the foundation for the future integration with the carrier aviation wing and the carrier strike group.
 The certification test were likely conducted before September.

+By 2026, at least six KJ-600 prototypes had been built and were in use on aircraft carriers, with serial production likely underway.